umd-mith/lakeland-data-munging/README.md

 * Collections are sets of Items.
 Both are optional.
 * Files can be related to other Files in the case of derivates that are made.
 * Items and Collections can have multiple People, Places, Subjects.
+* Not all the columns are represented (just the tables).
+The expectation is that only the ones that we expect to need for the archive application will be brought forward.